jerryOnlyZRJ/mobile-events/README.md

 ## Features

-* MtEvents can be used in the browser directly
+* mt-events can be used in the browser directly
 * Supports widely-used mobile terminal events such as double tap and long tap, in addition to native web events like clicking.
-With MtEvents, you could listen for these mobile/web events just the way you would using the native `addEventListener` web API or JQuery.
+With mt-events, you could listen for these mobile/web events just the way you would using the native `addEventListener` web API or JQuery.
 * Allows for event delegation; all you need to do is adding an extra argument.
 * The whole library is only 2KB after gzip.
 We will deploy the script to our CDN as soon as possible.